 NOTE ...
 NOTE ...
 NOTE

 Due to staff shortages and lack of funding the museum has temporarily closed.
-All the exhibits are still intact but there is no funding to open it up at the moment.
-The community is working behind the scenes to create a new space in the town square and hope to be able to open a much improved museum in due course.
+All the exhibits are still intact but there is no funding to reopen the museum at the moment.
+The community is working behind the scenes to create a new space in the town square and hope to be able to open a much-improved museum in due course.
 We will update this page as soon as events unfold.
 In the meantime, don't make plans to visit!